john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Simple Queries

-Performing a single query starts by creating a mask on your dataframe.
-The mask sets a True/False value for each row/column, based on some predicate you create.
-For instance, here is a simple predicate:
+A query starts with creating a mask on your dataframe.
+The mask sets a True/False value for each row/column, based on some predicate.
+Here is a simple example predicate:

     In [16]: df.AGE > 50
     Out[16]: